-Like different Filipino dishes there are many ways to cook this Pochero, some use baked beans instead of chickpeas, others use potatoes instead of sweet potatoes and other opt for cabbage instead of bok choy but one thing remains it’s basically a tomato based stew of beef or chicken meat cooked with chorizo, some sort of beans, a starchy root crop and vegetable greens.
+Like different Filipino dishes there are many ways to cook this Beef Pochero, some use baked beans instead of chickpeas, others use potatoes instead of sweet potatoes and other opt for cabbage instead of bok choy but one thing remains it’s basically a tomato based stew of beef cooked with chorizo, some sort of beans, a starchy root crop and vegetable greens.

 - 2 pcs chorizo, sliced

 - 4 pcs saba bananas, sliced

 - 2 bunches Bok choy

 - 6 cloves garlic, minced

 - freshly ground black pepper